 Besides his resurrection of football at Washington University, Kindbom has played a valuable leadership role in St. Louis, helping found the area’s National Football Foundation/College Hall of Fame chapter in 1992.
 At the organization’s annual banquet in 1994, Kindbom received the Eddie Cochems Award, an inaugural honor given for his contributions to amateur football in the St. Louis area.

 Kindbom is on the Board of Advisors for the Fellowship of Christian Athletes (FCA), and is a speaker for the nationally based Character Plus Program.
 He serves his profession at the national level as Chairman of the Division 3 Football Coaches Council, and has started a Head Coaches Summit, which is an annual meeting for regional high school coaches to share ideas in meeting the challenges of coaching in today’s world.

 Kindbom, a former member of the NCAA’s Division III championship selection committee, earned his bachelor of arts degree from Kalamazoo in 1974 with a major in political science and a minor in physical education.
 He earned a master’s degree in physical education from Western Michigan in 1976, and is a doctoral candidate in physical education (athletic administration) from Ohio State.

 Kindbom married the former Kate Webster on July 8, 1989.
-The couple’s first child, Kelsey Mann, is 22 years old.
-Kindbom also has two sons, Kevin, 35, and Kyle, 33, and six grandchildren.
+The couple’s first child, Kelsey Mann, is 23 years old.
+Kindbom also has two sons, Kevin, 36, and Kyle, 34, and six grandchildren.
 He was recently selected as an elder at his church.